jasonwashburn/zarf/adr/0026-schema.md

 The release of v1 will provide an opportunity to delete deprecated features that Zarf has warned will be dropped in v1.

 Creating a v1 schema will allow Zarf to establish a contract with it's user base that features will be supported long term.
-When a feature is deprecated in the v1 schema, it will remain backwards compatible.
+When a feature is deprecated in the v1 schema, it will remain usable in the schema for the lifetime of v1.

 ## Decision